-While some might say they haven’t (when really they have) most of us will admit to taking guest post money or promoted product when the content didn’t match our own theme or blog style, we just did it for the money (or the merchandise).
+While some might say they haven’t (when really they have) most of us will admit to taking guest post money or a promoted product when the content didn’t match our own theme or blog style, we just did it for the money (or the merchandise).
 We should say NO!
-But sometimes the money talks a lot louder particularly in those early years.
+But sometimes the money talks a lot louder, particularly in those early years.

 6 – Give Yourself Enough Credit